PAntoine/TimeKeeper/readme.md

   call TimeKeeper_StartTracking()

 And the should be it.
+Once you have done that once then you can set g:TimeKeeperStartOnLoad to 1 and then TimeKeeper will start every time vim loads.

 TODO
 ----

-Nothing, well except write the ruby plugin for Redmine to handle the other end of this.
+1. Write the ruby plugin for Redmine to handle the other end of this.
+2. Multi-editor.
+If more than one editor is tracking time to the same timesheet it will mess-up the time being stored.
+It does not sink or lock the timesheet file.

 Licence and Copyright
 ---------------------